 Connectivity between the office, retail and commercial areas of the 39N district is almost non-existent.
 Access by vehicle between areas is not intuitive and is inconvenient.
 In many instances, access is impossible on foot or by bicycle between major anchors such as the retail area to the west and the Danforth Center, Bayer, BRDG Park, and the Helix Center to the east.
 Access to regional assets including the Jewish Community Center, Warson and Stacy Parks and residential neighborhoods in Creve Coeur and Olivette is also challenging.

-The 39N Greenways Draft Plan is now available for public review.
-The Creve Coeur City Council will have a joint work session with the Planning and Zoning Commission and the Parks and Historic Preservation Committee on Monday, November 25 at 6:00 PM, to review the plan and provide comments, questions with the Consultants.
+The 39N Greenways plan is now available for public review.
+The Creve Coeur City Council held a joint work session with the Planning and Zoning Commission and the Parks and Historic Preservation Committee on Monday, November 25.

-The Planning and Zoning Commission will then consider the plan for adoption as a component of the comprehensive plan and in support of the continued development of the 39N District in the same manner as the 39N Master Plan and the Old Olive Great Street Plan.
-The public hearing before the Planning and Zoning Commission is currently scheduled for Monday, December 16th at 6:30 PM.
+The Planning and Zoning Commission has approved the plan for adoption as a component of the comprehensive plan and in support of the continued development of the 39N District in the same manner as the 39N Master Plan and the Old Olive Great Street Plan.
+The public hearing before the Planning and Zoning Commission took place on Tuesday, January 21, 2020 at 6:30 PM.

-For comments, please email Whitney Kelly, City Planner, at email@example.com.
+For comments, please email Mike Wheeler, Project Engineer at Reitz & Jen at email@example.com.